-ManitobaParentZone.ca is a made-in-Manitoba website designed to provide parents with trusted resources and information to help them with parenting.
+ManitobaParentZone.ca is a made in Manitoba website designed to provide parents with trusted resources and information to help them with parenting.
 They provide parents with child development information that reflects current best practices in health and child and adolescent development.
 It also included important links to Manitoba-based public education and public health campaigns.

-From the early stages of pregnancy right through to the teen years, you will find plethora of parenting and child development information that is well organized and easy to navigate.
+From the early stages of pregnancy right through to the teen years, you will find a plethora of parenting and child development information that is well organized and easy to navigate.

-The Parent-Child coalitions are community-based resource centres established to bring together community strengths and resources within a certain neighbourhood.
+The Parent-Child coalitions are community-based resource centres established to bring together community strengths and resources within an individual neighbourhood.
 The coalitions are made possible through partnerships with a variety of child, family and community programs, close to home.
 Programs focus on the early years of childhood with each Parent-Child Coalition striving to meet the unique needs of the community it serves.
 Through the ManitobaParentZone.ca you will find the parent-child coalition in your area.

 Another excellent resource offered through ManitobaParentZone.ca is their interactive "Ask an Expert" feature where parents can ask specific questions, and experts provide answers.
-Select Ask an Expert questions and answers will be posted on the site, searchable and easily accessible, for all site visitors in need of parenting and child development information.
+Select "Ask an Expert" questions and answers will be posted on the site, searchable and easily accessible, for all site visitors in need of parenting and child development information.

 Visit the Manitoba Parent Zone for the latest in parenting and child development resources.